-Soldier Creek is a cold-water, moderate gradient stream.
+East Douglas Creek is a cold-water, moderate to high gradient stream.
 It flows through a canyon with a valley floor approximately one-fourth mile in width.
 The stream cuts through alluvial deposits in the narrow valley and is not confined by bedrock in most locations.
-The stream generally has medium-sized substrate, consisting of gravels, cobbles, and small boulders.
-While riffle habitat is abundant, parts of the stream lack extensive pool habitat.
+The stream generally has small substrate, consisting of sands, gravels, and cobbles.
+While riffle habitat is abundant, parts of the stream lack extensive pool habitat because of historic overgrazing and lack of woody vegetation.

-Fisheries surveys have revealed a self-sustaining population of native cutthroat trout.
-See Table 1 for a list of species identified in this stream.
-The BLM is considering implementation of a project to create better habitat connectivity between this stream and other streams in the watershed that support native cutthroat trout.
+Fisheries surveys have revealed a self-sustaining population of native cutthroat trout and speckled dace.
+The BLM is considering implementation of a project to reclaim a portion of the creek to support genetically pure native cutthroat trout.
 Intensive macro-invertebrate surveys have not been conducted, but spot samples have revealed various species of mayfly, caddisfly, and stonefly.